Local spin foams: Holonomy formulation

 \section{Holonomy formulation}

-In Loop Quantum Gravity \cite{Ashtekar:1986yd,Rovelli:1989za,Ashtekar:1991kc,Rovelli:2004tv,Thiemann:2007zz}, the kinematical Hilbert space is attached to graphs $\Gamma$ embedded in a 3-dimensional space-like Cauchy hypersurface $\Sigma$.
-For a given graph, it is the Hilbert space $\mathcal{H}_\Gamma=L^2(SU(2)^L/SU(2)^N)$ where $L$ is the number of links of the graph and $N$ the number of nodes, so a state is a gauge invariant function of $SU(2)$ group elements $h_l\;$ ($l=1\ldots L$) that is invariant under $SU(2)$ gauge transformations at nodes,
+In Loop Quantum Gravity \cite{Ashtekar:1986yd,Rovelli:1989za,Ashtekar:1991kc,Rovelli:2004tv,Thiemann:2007zz}, the kinematical Hilbert space is attached to a diffeomorphism-equivalence class of graphs embedded in a 3-dimensional space-like Cauchy hypersurface $\Sigma$.
+For a given equivalence class $\Gamma$, it is the Hilbert space $\mathcal{H}_\Gamma=L^2(SU(2)^L/SU(2)^N)$ where $L$ is the number of links of the graph and $N$ the number of nodes, so a state is a gauge invariant function of $SU(2)$ group elements $h_l\;$ ($l=1\ldots L$) that is invariant under $SU(2)$ gauge transformations at nodes,

 Here $s(l)$ and $t(l)$ are respectively the nodes which are source/target of the link $l$, according to the orientation of the link.
 The full Hilbert space \cite{Ashtekar:1993wf} of loop gravity